When I was growing up we didn’t have a lot of money. But I knew that money mattered.

 Still, I didn’t know much about money, so I fell into every money trap there was.

-As a teenager I spent every cent I earned from my part-time jobs – budgeting and saving never crossed my mind.
+As a teenager I spent every cent I earned from my part-time jobs – saving and budgeting never crossed my mind.

 My money queen journey began when I started working as a business journalist.
 I interviewed a lot of successful people and found that they had two things in common: they worked hard and they were careful with their money - in some cases they were even stingy!